Osoraa/Fix_My_Code_Challenge/README.md

 Existing codebases with seemingly disguised errors are presented for analysis.

-Nothing is coded from scratch, just subtle changes or more significant corrections to the codebase.
+Nothing is coded from scratch, just changes ranging from subtle to more significant corrections are made to the existing codebase.